Published January 21, 2026 · Updated June 29, 2026

 Freezer Storage: Wrap individual slices tightly in plastic wrap, then foil, and freeze for up to 2 months.
 Thaw overnight in the fridge before reheating.

-Reheating: Microwave individual slices for 30-45 seconds, or warm in a 300°F oven for 8-10 minutes.
-The oven method keeps the texture better, but microwave works when you’re short on time.
+Reheating: Microwave individual slices for 30 to 45 seconds, or warm in a 300°F oven for 8 to 10 minutes.
+The oven keeps the texture better, but the microwave works when you are short on time.

 Meal Prep Strategy: Cook on Sunday and portion into four containers.
-Pair each slice with a small side salad or raw veggies for a complete budget-friendly keto lunch.
+Pair each slice with a small side salad or raw veggies for a complete low-carb lunch.

 Serving Ideas: Serve warm with a simple side salad dressed in olive oil and vinegar.
-Add sliced avocado on top for extra healthy fats and creaminess.
+Add sliced avocado on top for extra healthy fats.
 For a heartier meal, pair with roasted asparagus or steamed broccoli.
-This frittata also makes an excellent brunch centerpiece or light dinner option.

 Can I make this ahead of time?